Bree Runway: Meet the Missy Elliott-approved rising star whose fearless pop is challenging colourism

 “I started therapy just a few months ago because I realised that I didn’t want those memories to keep affecting me.
 I felt I needed to be more equipped to deal with them.
 I’m already resilient and thick-skinned but I experienced something really cruel, and I wanted to have a place where I could go and unpack these things so I could fully evolve into the adult version of myself.
 Sometimes, I do still feel like that little girl hiding from people.

-“I think therapy has definitely had an impact on the next EP; I feel like I’m more comfortable now with letting fans into [the] more real-life issues that have happened to me.
+“I do feel like I’m more comfortable now with letting fans into [the] more real-life issues that have happened to me.
 It’s inspired me to go deeper into that time.”

 The response from many of your younger fans who were going through similar was overwhelming…